-Brazil federal police seek charges against President Temer
+Brazil’s federal police seek charges against President Temer

 - Trump disputes book's portrayal of White House dysfunction WATCH

-The report will be sent to Attorney General Raquel Dodge, who will decide whether Temer should be charged for the third time since taking office in 2016.
+Dodge was appointed by Temer.
+The two previous charges were made by one of her adversaries, former Attorney General Rodrigo Janot.

-If she chooses to proceed, two-thirds of the Chamber of Deputies would have to vote to suspend Temer and put him on trial.
+If Dodge chooses to proceed, two-thirds of the Chamber of Deputies would have to vote to suspend Temer and put him on trial.
 The body twice rejected previous charges against him.

+Temer’s term ends Dec.
+31, filling the term of Dilma Rousseff, who was impeached for alleged mishandling of federal finances.

+The popularity rating for Temer has been in the single digits since last year and he decided against seeking a new term in October’s national elections.